lococoder-tx/lococoder-tx/README.md

 # Hi, I'm Elijah, but you can call me LocoCoder 👋

-*Full-Stack Developer and AI Specialist*
+*Recovering Game Developer and Full-Stack Software Engineer*

-I’m a Software Engineer, and the founder and owner of Lococoder Labs.
+I like to to kick ass and write code.

-I work with startups and enterprise companies to solve **Real-World** problems with **Real-World** solutions.
+But mostly just write code.

 ---